WireHole-UI: The All-in-One WireGuard VPN and Ad-Blocking Solution

 - IP Address: 10.2.0.100

-WireHole-UI has an additional Split-Tunnel feature that is very useful in case you only want to make use of Pi-Hole’s DNS Server for ad-blocking without routing your traffic through the VPN Server.
+WireHole-UI has an added Split-Tunnel feature which is very useful in case you only want to utilize the Pi-Hole DNS Server to block ads without redirecting traffic through the VPN Server.

-The procedure is very simple.
-You just need to create another WireGuard client, for example: Adblock, and download the configuration file Adblock.conf to your machine.
+The process is very simple.
+You just need to create 1 new WireGuard client, for example: Adblock, and download the configuration file Adblock.conf to your computer.

-Then, when configuring on the WireGuard client, change the AllowedIPs line to 10.2.0.0/24 and save.
+Then, when configuring on the WireGuard client, change the parameter of the AllowedIPs line to 10.2.0.0/24 and save it.

 [Interface]